 One more hint at the end: if you do not use a Kafka Streams application anymore (e.g., it gets replaced by a new version of the application or is just not longer needed), we recommend to run the reset tool once to clean-up all the left-overs of the retired application.

-In this post, we introduced the new and easy-to-use application reset tool for Kafka Streams.
+In this post, we introduced the new and easy-to-use application reset tool for the Streams API in Kafka.
 We discussed how to use the tool to reset your Kafka Streams application for reprocessing its input data from scratch.
-In the second part we dived into Kafka Streams internals to explain why resetting a Streams application manually is cumbersome and how the application reset tools actually works.
+In the second part we dived into the Streams API in Kafka internals to explain why resetting a Streams application manually is cumbersome and how the application reset tools actually works.